Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund-Unmatched.md

 # Unmatched Tagged Refund

-Unliked a normal [tagged refund](?path=docs/Resources/API-Documents/Payments/Refund-Tagged.md), an unmatched tagged refund allows a merchant to issue a refund to a payment source other than the one used in the original transaction.
+An unmatched tagged refund allows a merchant to issue a refund to a payment source other than the one used in the original transaction.
 The refund is associated with the original [charge request](?path=docs/Resources/API-Documents/Payments/Charges.md) by using the Commerce Hub transaction identifier or [merchant transaction identifier](?path=docs/Resources/Guides/BYOID.md).
 This type of refund is utilzed when the original payment source is unavailable and allows the merchant to maintain the linking of the transaction information in Commerece Hub when issuing a refund or store credit.

 <!-- theme: warning -->
 > Before issuing an unmatched tagged refund, a normal tagged refund should be performed.
 Once declined due to being an invalid or closed account, a unmatched tagged refund can be attempted.
 If an unmatched tagged refund is not associated with a prior tagged refund attempt, Commerce Hub will refject the transaction.